This page will help you understand Pennsylvania alcohol laws and avoid expensive fines or even jail. Not to mention time and legal costs.

 Some young people would like part-time jobs.
 Some involve work around alcohol.
 They want to know minimum ages.
 What is the age to be a bartender?
 To be a server in a venue selling alcohol to drink there?
 Or for selling alcohol in a venue to drink elsewhere?

 The state’s alcohol laws permit adults to tend bar.
 That is, persons 18 or older.
-They may also serve in venues selling alcohol for consumption on-site.
+They may also serve in venues selling alcohol for drinking on-site.

-Adults of the same age may sell alcohol in a venue for drinking off-premises.
-Persons aged 17 can tend bar, serve alcohol, or sell alcohol in off-premises sales locations under one of two conditions.
+Adults of the same age may sell alcohol in a venue for drinking elsewhere.
+Persons aged 17 can tend bar, serve alcohol, or sell alcohol in off-premises sales locations.
+They can do this under one of two conditions.
 The law considers them adults if they have graduated high school.
 Or if the head of their school district certifies they have reached their “academic potential.”

 The use of a false ID to buy alcohol is illegal.
 It’s also illegal for those under 21 to drive with any alcohol in their system.
 Their blood alcohol concentration (BAC) must be no higher than 0.00%.

 Only beverage distributors may sell beer in larger quantities.
 That’s cases and kegs of beer.
-However, they may not sell wine or spirits at all.
-They may not sell on Sunday without buying a special license.
+But they may not sell wine or spirits at all.
+Nor may they sell on Sunday without buying a special license.
 Even then, they may not sell before 11 a.m.

 Restaurants, bars, and other retailers with licenses may sell beer and wine in smaller quantities.
 They may not sell more than 192 fluid ounces of beer per purchase.
 Nor may they sell more than four bottles of wine per purchase.

 Restaurants and bars must close at 2 a.m.
-For private clubs, it’s 3 a.m.
+But for private clubs, it’s 3 a.m.

 Grocery and convenience stores may sell wine if they buy a license to do so.